Register a Tool on Dockstore

 .

-Click + Manage Dockstore Installation on GitHub
+Click + Manage Dockstore Installations on GitHub

-You’ll then be redirected to GitHub where you can grant the app access to specific repositories within whatever organization you are installing into.
-Note that GitHub treats your username as its own “organization.”
-For instance, my GitHub username is aofarrel.
+You’ll then be redirected to GitHub where you can install the app in an organization or your personal account.
+For example, the username for my personal GitHub account is aofarrel.
 If I want to install the GitHub App so it could access aofarrel/mycoolrepo, I would choose the first option here.

-Install our GitHub App on either all current and future repositories in an organization or on specific repositories
+Install our GitHub App in an organization or your personal account

-After selection of an organization, you can select whether to give access to all current and future repositories or only select ones.
-If the organization you choose is intended to be just for Dockstore tools/workflows/services, you may want to allow access to all repositories.
-Otherwise, it is may be more intuitive to select only certain repositories.
-Click save and you will be taken back to the page you started on in Dockstore – either /my-tools
+After selection of an organization or a personal account, you can select whether to give access to all current and future repositories or only select ones.
+If the organization or personal account you choose is intended to be just for Dockstore tools/workflows/services/notebooks, you may want to allow access to all repositories.
+Otherwise, it may be more intuitive to select only certain repositories.
+Click save and you will be taken back to Dockstore.

 Important